 Limitations when Picking Paint Colors

 Let’s start with the limitations.
-Just as with the interior, you need to consider the “fixed finishes”, the things which rarely change, which for the outside is primarily your roof color or features such as natural stone or brick.
-Wall and trim colors you select will have to be harmonious with those colors, as well as with each other.
+Just as with the interior, you need to consider the “fixed finishes”, the things which rarely change like the roof or stone features.
+Your wall and trim colors should complement these fixed finishes and each other.

 Consider your Environment